Efficient time stepping for numerical integration using reinforcement learning: Preliminaries

 \section{Preliminaries}

-We will now briefly introduce the main task this paper addresses\,---\,the numerical approximation of integrals\,---\,and then draw a connection to numerical algorithms for differential equations.
-Finally, we give a brief overview over the reinforcement learning framework we will use in our algorithm.
+We will briefly review classical numerical quadrature rules and algorithms for differential equations as well as provide an overview of the reinforcement learning framework we will use in our algorithm.